-TIMELINE: during orientation or before starting your first semester of the graduate program
+TIMELINE: During orientation or before starting your first semester of the graduate program

 All students in the Ph.D.
 Program must qualify to pursue the Ph.D. degree.
 To qualify, students must demonstrate proficiency in 4 areas of chemistry (Analytical, Inorganic, Organic, and Physical) in addition to showing an aptitude for independent research.
 A student may qualify in a given area by either passing a proficiency examination or earning a B (not B-) or better in a course specified by the Graduate Affairs Committee.

-On entrance, all students take proficiency examinations in analytical, inorganic, organic and physical chemistry at the advanced undergraduate level, the results of which are used to determine the appropriate course level for the student.
+On entrance, all students will take proficiency examinations in analytical, inorganic, organic and physical chemistry at the advanced undergraduate level, the results of which are used to determine the appropriate course level for the student.

 Graduate students are required to take the proficiency exams upon the start of their first year (whether that be Fall or Spring semester).
 For any of the exams a student fails the first time around, they must either: